SohamBadarkhe/First-github-project/README.md

 # First-github-project
-this my first github repository.
+This is my first github repository.
+Author Soham Badarkhe